rostym/magento2-code-generator/README.md

 File /var/www/magento2/app/code/Config/Editor/etc/di.xml has been generated.
 ```

-In additional, all this commands supports --dir option where you can specify your custom module directory.
+In additional, all commands supports --dir option where you can specify your custom module directory.

 Ex: --dir=modules/module-some-dir

 ## Submitting bugs and feature requests